 estimated 1,944,000 oar strokes from land to land

-Around St. George’s Day (April 23rd), in 2019 Charlie Martell will begin a Guinness World Record feat – to be the first person in history, to row solo and unsupported across the North Pacific Ocean, from Japan to the USA.
+On May 23 2019 at 07.00 UK time, former Royal Engineer Charlie Martell began his Guinness World Record attempt – to be the first person to row land to land solo across the Pacific Ocean, from west to east.

 Charlie is no stranger to a challenge, having rowed the Atlantic and trekked to the North Pole and whose active service in Iraq, Bosnia and Northern Ireland led to a post-Army career in the humanitarian sector where he specialised in clearing explosive hazards.

-With the support of Leadership Challenges and Team Hesco, Charlie will leave Japan in his boat Blossom and head to the USA, with enough food on board to last 180 days and a goal of completing the voyage within six months whilst raising funds for charities; Give Them a Sporting Chance, Veterans in Action and the Allied Forces Foundation.
+With the support of Leadership Challenges and Team Hesco, Charlie left Japan in his boat Blossom heading for the USA, with enough food on board to last 180 days and a goal of completing the voyage within six months whilst raising funds for charities; Give Them a Sporting Chance, Veterans in Action and the Allied Forces Foundation.